-- a.
-Does not indicate bias by the use of words which may result in negative value judgments about groups of people; - b.
-Does not use "man" or similar limiting word usage in generalization or ambiguities which may cause others to feel excluded or dehumanized. - 2.
-Compatible to the reading level of the student for whom it is intended.
+- To intelligently, quickly, and effectively anticipate and meet needs through awareness of subjects of local, national and international interest and significance; and, - e.
+To strive for impartiality in the selection process. - 3.
+The materials selected will meet stated selection criteria.
+These criteria are: - a.
+Authority-Author's qualifications education, experience, and previously published works; - b.
+Reliability: - 1.
+Accuracy-meaningful organization and emphasis on content, meets the material's goals and objectives, and presents authoritative and realistic factual material. - 2.
+Current-presentation of content which is consistent with the finding of recent and authoritative research. - c.
+Treatment of subject-shows an objective reflection for the multi-ethnic character and cultural diversity of society. - d.
+Language: - 1.
+Vocabulary: - Does not indicate bias by the use of words which may result in negative value judgments about groups of people; - Does not use "man" or similar limiting word usage in generalization or ambiguities which may cause women to feel excluded or dehumanized. - 2.
+Compatible to the reading level of the student for whom it is intended. - e.
+Format: - 1.
+Book - a.
+Adequate and accurate index; - b.
+Paper of good quality and color; - c.
+Print adequate and well spaced; - d.
+Adequate margins; - e.
+Firmly bound; and, - f.
+Cost. - 2.
+Nonbook - a.

-e.
-Format:

-- 1. Book

-- a.
-Adequate and accurate index;

-- b.
-Paper of good quality and color;

-- c.
-Print adequate and well spaced;

-- d.
-Adequate margins;

-- e.
-Firmly bound; and,

-- f.
-Cost.

-2. Nonbook

-- a.
 Flexibility, adaptability; - b.
 Curricular orientation of significant interest to students; - c.
 Appropriate for audience; - d.
 Accurate authoritative presentation; - e.
 Good production qualities (fidelity, aesthetically adequate); - f.
-Durability; and, - q.
+Durability; and, - g.
 Cost. - 3.
 Illustrations of book and nonbook materials should: - a.
 Depict instances of fully integrated grouping and settings to indicate equal status and nonsegregated social relationships. - b.
 Make clearly apparent the identity of minorities; - c.
 Contain pertinent and effective illustrations; - d.
-Flexible to enable the teacher to use parts at a time and not follow a comprehensive instructional program on a rigid frame of reference.
+Flexible to enable the teacher to use parts at a time and not follow a comprehensive instructional program on a rigid frame of g.
+Potential use:

-f.
-Special Features:

-- 1. Bibliographies.

 - 2. Glossary.

 - 3. Current charts, maps, etc.

 - 4. Visual aids.

 - 5. Index.

 - 6. Special activities to stimulate and challenge students.

 - 7. Provide a variety of learning skills.